MVTOP: Multi-View Transformer-based Object Pose-Estimation: Abstract

 \section{Abstract}

-We present MVTOP, a novel transformer-based method for multi-view rigid object pose estimation.
+{We present MVTOP, a novel transformer-based method for multi-view rigid object pose estimation.
 Through an early fusion of the view-specific features, our method can resolve pose ambiguities that would be impossible to solve with a single view or with a post-processing of single-view poses.
 MVTOP models the multi-view geometry via lines of sight that emanate from the respective camera centers.
 While the method assumes the camera interior and relative orientations are known for a particular scene, they can vary for each inference.
 This makes the method versatile.
-The use of the lines of sight enables MVTOP to correctly predict the correct pose with the merged multi-view information.
+Using lines of sight enables MVTOP to correctly predict the correct pose with the merged multi-view information.
 To show the model's capabilities, we provide a synthetic data set that can only be solved with such holistic multi-view approaches since the poses in the dataset cannot be solved with just one view.
 Our method outperforms single-view and all existing multi-view approaches on our dataset and achieves competitive results on the \hbox{YCB-V} dataset.
 To the best of our knowledge, no holistic multi-view method exists that can resolve such pose ambiguities reliably.
 Our model is end-to-end trainable and does not require any additional data, e.g., depth.
+The dataset will be publicly available at (https://www.mvtec.com/company/research/datasets/mvtec-mv-ball).}

-\section{Introduction}
+\section{INTRODUCTION}

 The six-degree-of-freedom (6-DoF) pose estimation task involves determining both the position $(x, y, z)$ and the orientation (represented, e.g., by pitch, yaw, and roll) of objects.
 It is an extension of object detection, where only a bounding box with center coordinates $(x, y)$ and size $(\textrm{width}, \textrm{height})$ is predicted.
-Estimation of the 6-DoF pose of objects remains crucial in tasks such as robotic manipulation \cite{busamStereoVisionApproach2015, wenCaTGraspLearningCategoryLevel2022, ghazaeiDealingAmbiguityRobotic2018, tremblayDeepObjectPose2018, kapplerRealTimePerceptionMeets2018, zhuSingleImage3D2014, colletMOPEDFrameworkObject2011}, augmented reality \cite{tang3DMapping6D2020, rambach6DoFObjectTracking2018, marchandPoseEstimationAugmented2016}, or industrial automation \cite{wu6DVNetEndToEnd6DoF2019, perezRobotGuidanceUsing2016}.
+Estimation of the 6-DoF pose of objects remains crucial in tasks such as robotic manipulation \cite{busamStereoVisionApproach2015,wenCaTGraspLearningCategoryLevel2022,ghazaeiDealingAmbiguityRobotic2018,tremblayDeepObjectPose2018,kapplerRealTimePerceptionMeets2018,zhuSingleImage3D2014,colletMOPEDFrameworkObject2011}, augmented reality \cite{tang3DMapping6D2020,rambach6DoFObjectTracking2018,marchandPoseEstimationAugmented2016}, or industrial automation \cite{wu6DVNetEndToEnd6DoF2019,perezRobotGuidanceUsing2016}.